five0ffour/TriviaGame/README.md

 ## Getting Started
 To get started,  copy the program to a clean directory and run "index.html" in your browser.
 The program is ready to start automatically.
 From there,  simply use your mouse to enter your guesses each round.
 The game will automatically restart each question after a win or loss and offer a game restart button at the end.

+Note:  It uses Google Firebase to source its questions.
+The best experience would be to edit the firebase.js repository to add your own keyed configuration file.
+See google's docs on how to get a key,  then cut & paste in the webapp configuration data to firebase.js.
+Once that is complete, run firebase.html and hit the "publish questions" to load the database.

 ## Prerequisites
 A modern browser and an internet connection.
 Chrome works best, but others should be fine too.
 A modern IDE - it was developed using Visual Studio Code, but any text editor would work, including notepad.